Anne-Hunt/fs-journal/journal/03/reflection.md

 I hate English plurals and the letter s.

 That's been all my mistakes this week so far.
 I think the reason I like this week so much is that I had to deal with similar concepts in my last job when I had to oversee our database migration and oversee our new inventory control procedures.
 It was a similar process of delegation by department and controlling their access to both see and change the data.

+I actually don't feel like this week added much, but that's mostly because I understand the MVC concept and see that we're breaking the same types of code we've been writing up by duty and utilizing them in different pages/files/whatever.
+The abstraction has been helpful, I suppose, but I also look at those things and try to understand how they work generally because I am a nerd.